 Many companies think that covering medical insurance during employment is sufficient.
 However, now that employees from Generation Z and millennials are displaying signs of poor physical and mental health, there is a dire need for employers to do more.

-Investing in keeping the workforce healthy and satisfied with the incentives is necessary because they can ultimately help you with your bottom-line.
+Investing in keeping the workforce healthy and satisfied with the health plan incentives is necessary because they can ultimately help you with your bottom-line.

-There are several companies that offer pet health care, gym memberships, yoga classes and meditation rooms to make the work environment more friendly.
+There are several companies that offer pet health care, gym memberships, wellness programs, disability insurance and flexible spending accounts to make the work environment more friendly.
 This does not only allow employees to stick around at your company for longer but also leaves them happier and more productive.

-These are just some of the best employee benefits that you can provide if you are planning a start-up.
-Plus, there are various other random benefits, such as a student loan refinance calculator, that can help employees take care of their student loan refinancing needs.
+These are just some of the best employee benefits that you can provide if you are planning a start-up or small business.
+Plus, there are various other random benefits, such as medical leave, tuition reimbursement, and even a student loan refinance calculator, that can help employees take care of their student loan refinancing needs.

-With such fierce competition in the market, loyalty cannot be bought through a once-a-year bonus or 45-minute nap.
+With such fierce competition in the market, loyalty cannot be bought through a long-term disability bonus, extra time off or basic retirement benefits.
 Instead, you have to employ methods that directly benefit workers so they put in maximum effort to benefit you!